nicolas-van/github-actions-multiarch-docker-image-build/README.md

 * linux/arm/v7 (newer Raspberry Pis)
 * linux/arm/v6 (older Raspberry Pis)

 You can see the workflow configuration here: [`.github/workflows/docker-multiarch-image.yml`](./.github/workflows/docker-multiarch-image.yml).
+It should work for most projects as long as a `Dockerfile` exists at the root of the repository.

 This repository builds an example http server in Node.js displaying a "Hello World" for these four architectures.
 It was tested on the following machines: